jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 public long Version { get; protected set; }
 ```

 This value increments each time a domain event is applied.
 You should set it when loading an aggregate from the database (that is why it has protected access).

-Set it to zero when the aggregate is constructed for the first time (unless is been loaded from a database)
+It has a protected setter, so your aggregate can set the version to match the stored value when loading it from a database.

+One use case for the Version property is optimistic concurrency.

 ### Changes

-Use this method to get the Changes (all the domain events that were added since the aggregate was constructed)
+Use this method to get the Changes (all the domain events applied since construction)

 ***AggregateRootBase.cs***
 ```
 public IDomainEvent[] Changes => _changes.ToArray();
 ```

-A typical use for this method is to publish this domain events when saving the aggregate to the database.
+A typical use for this method is to publish domain events when saving the aggregate to the database.

-Use the following method to reset the Changes list to an empty collection
+Use the following method to reset the Changes list to an empty collection.

 ***AggregateRootBase.cs***
 ```
 public void ResetChanges();
 ```

-A typical use case for this method is to reset the changes when the domain events were published or when loading the aggregate from the database.
+A typical use case for this method is to reset the changes when the domain events are published or when loading the aggregate from the database.